ichaturvedi/constrained-manifold-learning-for-videos/README.md

-Constrained Manifold Learning for Videos
+Manifold learning for Smile Generation
 ===
 This code implements the model discussed in Constrained Manifold Learning for Videos.
 The model is able to generate a smile action video from a neutral face image.